Stability

 The early years

 Originally, Family Houston focused on personal counseling.
 The agency’s first president, Mrs. E.N.
 Gray, dictated the organization’s goals which included “Helping others help themselves; Saving children from degrading pursuits; assisting workers in finding employment; and preventing street begging and vagrancy.”
 She also lobbied for better hospitals and secured donations for what would become Hermann Hospital.
+In 1918, when a worldwide influenza epidemic reached soldiers at Camp Logan and spread throughout the city, Family Houston redirected its assistance to tend to the community.
+The epidemic became so serious that all public gatherings were canceled and in one single day, 111 citizens died.

 1929-1940s